Desk with Laptop, Calculator, Files and small model of house with epc colours

 Compensating Controls

-With standard heating controls, the flow temperature of the water being pumped around the system is fixed.
-Control is effected by turning the boiler on and off as the room temperature falls below and then rises above the target temperature you set on the thermostat.
-This usually leads to the room temperature rising beyond the target temperature and the boiler cycling on and off repeatedly.
+Control is 'traditionally' effected by turning the boiler on and off as the room temperature falls below and then rises above the target temperature set on the thermostat.

-There are some advanced heating controls however which adjust the flow temperature of the water being pumped through the radiators and make the boiler slightly more efficient.
+There are some advanced heating controls however which adjust (i.e. 'modulate') the flow temperature of the water being pumped through the radiators and make the boiler slightly more efficient.
 There are two main ways in which this is possible:

 Load Compensation - by taking into consideration the difference between the room temperature and the target temperature set on the thermostat.